Tambacounda: History

 Tambacounda was founded by Mandinka settlers of the Jatta (Diatta) family who had been driven out of the valley of the Faleme river by an expanding Bundu in the 18th century.
 When they arrived at the future side of Tambacounda they found a single hut, inhabited by a slave named Tamba, who welcomed them, and named the community after him.
 The town, a center of the peanut trade with the English, was attacked by Bundu in 1863.

 The Kingdom of Wuli became a French protectorate in 1888.
 The Dakar–Bamako railway reached Tambacounda in 1913.
 In 1919, it became the administrative capital of a new eponymous cercle.
 With access to the railroad, in the 1920s came more intensive cultivation of grains, peanuts and cotton.
 French colonial authorities made the town a major transport hub, and a number of buildings, including the rail station retain the colonial flavor.

 The train ran until 2018, when it was forced out of service due to a lack of maintenance of the rails.
-As of January 2024, however, major upgrades are being done, with plans to relaunch passenger and freight service between Tambacounda and Dakar.
+In January 2024, however, major upgrades were being done, with plans to relaunch passenger and freight service between Tambacounda and Dakar.

 Population and culture

 Between the censuses of 1988 and 2002, Tambacounda grew from 41,885 to 67,543 inhabitants.
 In 2007, according to official estimates, the population reached 78,800 persons.

 Settled first by Mandinka people, on the regular transhumance routes of Fula cattle herders, and settled again by Wolof farmers in the early 20th century, Tambacounda has a mix of most of the ethnic groups in Senegal.

-The Tambacounda region is famous for its rich djembe and dance culture and heritage with some of the greatest djembe masters from Segu, Mali coming to Tambacounda in the mid 1900s, and brought with them their history, knowledge, and secrets of the djembe.
-Among the famous musicians from Tambacounda was drummer Abdoulaye Diakité.
+The Tambacounda region is well known for its strong djembe drumming and dance traditions.
+In the mid-20th century, several of the most respected djembe masters from Segu, Mali came to Tambacounda, bringing with them their history, knowledge, and secrets of the djembe.
+Among the most notable musicians from Tambacounda was drummer Abdoulaye Diakité.